Daily Kos Editor Toolbar: Overview

 Toolbar Icons, Top Row

 The screenshot below shows the toolbar's top row along with examples of what each tool produces.
-The tool names that include a parenthetical ⌘ plus some other character are those that have keyboard commands.
+The tool names with a parenthetical ⌘ plus another character are their keyboard commands.

 Suggestion regarding the page break tool